 Spotting and acting on the signs of deterioration in a patient or care home resident is vital to ensuring patient safety.
-The objective of the national Managing Deterioration Safety Improvement Programme (ManDetSIP) is to create and embed the conditions for staff across the healthcare system to improve the safety and outcomes of patients by managing deterioration, and provide a high quality healthcare experience across England.
 We’re working across primary, community and acute care to help early identification of acutely unwell people.
-Read more about the ManDetSIP here.

 ReSPECT stands for Recommended Summary Plan for Emergency Care and Treatment.
 The ReSPECT form creates a personalised recommendation for someone’s clinical care in emergency situations where they are not able to make decisions or express their wishes.